HarryCoburn/odin-landing-page/README.md

 # odin-landing-page
 Landing Page project for The Odin Project.
 The purpose of the project is to take a landing page mockup and branding guidelines to create the form of a landing page.
 This is _not_ a responsive page or meant to be pixel perfect.
 The goal is to create something relatively close to the design.

+## Feedback from Odin Project Discord

+Danijel Gomola suggested fixing the hero image breaking out of the hero container and making the footer stick to the bottom on page scroll.
+"The Marquesse" said reponsiveness features will be covered in a later lesson.

 ## Image Credit
-Greek beach image - Nico Hartnauer
+- Greek beach image - Nico Hartnauer
-Abalone - Anna Tarazevich
+- Abalone - Anna Tarazevich
-Cowries - Karolina Grabowska
+- Cowries - Karolina Grabowska
-Nautilus - Pixabay
+- Nautilus - Pixabay
-Coconuts - Mikhail Nilov
+- Coconuts - Mikhail Nilov